jasonbunk/BunkNeuralNets/README.md

 # BunkNeuralNets
-NOTICE: This repository has been temporarily removed, as it is currently being submitted as course project UCSB CS 291K.

 My neural network library for mostly educational purposes - using Python with NumPy and Cython, and is CPU only.

 A script for compiling the Cython file on Linux is included.